 The groundbreaking announcement is exciting, but the accompanying marketing campaign further proves that representation matters.
 Mila Myles, a stand-up comedian who modeled for the collection, spoke about their experience in an interview with Bustle: “It was the first time that I was welcomed and empowered to make other people feel empowered.”
 They’re hopeful that this collaboration between Target and TomboyX will “redefine ‘commercial beauty’ by hiring different-looking ‘commercial models.’”

 I started something today, something I never thought I would.
 I started my journey into becoming who I am.
-I got my first binder thanks to @Target and @tomboyx #trans #transman #happyashell pic.twitter.com/k1KD6bgGGu— Your local meme mommy (@Lunar_Lexi_luvv) May 7, 2022
+I got my first binder thanks to @Target and @tomboyx #trans #transman #happyashell pic.twitter.com/k1KD6bgGGu— Your local non binary bottom (@Lunar_Lexi_luvv) May 7, 2022

 The products can all be found online, with some options already making their way into stores.
 This is a monumental drop as Bustle reported: “Target reps have confirmed that this collection marks the first time the retailer has stocked compression tops in stores—a huge move for queer youth who wouldn’t regularly have access to gender-affirming products.”